h2non/OPEW/README.md

 * Well documented and tutorials
 * Development tools for a fast setup project environment

+# Usage

+You can start some services (HTTP Server, MySQL, PostgreSQL...) via the "services" script located at:
+/opt/opew/scripts/opew

 # Code

-This is the public git code repository of the OPEW project.

-All the code developed for the OPEW project should stay here free-open sourced.
+All the code developed for the OPEW project should stay at the Git public repository <https://github.com/h2non/OPEW>.

-Take a look at the [project site](http://opew.sourceforge.net) for more information and documentation
+Take a look at the [project site](http://opew.sf.net) for more information and documentation

 # Download